tensorflow/docs/site/en/api_docs/python/tf/estimator/RunConfig.md

 #### Args:

 * <b>`model_dir`</b>: directory where model parameters, graph, etc are saved.
 If `PathLike` object, the path will be resolved.
 If `None`, will use a default value set by the Estimator.
 * <b>`tf_random_seed`</b>: Random seed for TensorFlow initializers.
   Setting this value allows consistency between reruns.
 * <b>`save_summary_steps`</b>: Save summaries every this many steps.
 * <b>`save_checkpoints_steps`</b>: Save checkpoints every this many steps.
 Can not be specified with `save_checkpoints_secs`.
 * <b>`save_checkpoints_secs`</b>: Save checkpoints every this many seconds.
 Can not be specified with `save_checkpoints_steps`.
 Defaults to 600 seconds if both `save_checkpoints_steps` and `save_checkpoints_secs` are not set in constructor.
-If both `save_checkpoints_steps` and `save_checkpoints_secs` are None, then checkpoints are disabled.
+If both `save_checkpoints_steps` and `save_checkpoints_secs` are `None`, then checkpoints are disabled.
-* <b>`session_config`</b>: a ConfigProto used to set session parameters, or None.
+* <b>`session_config`</b>: a ConfigProto used to set session parameters, or `None`.
 * <b>`keep_checkpoint_max`</b>: The maximum number of recent checkpoint files to keep.
 As new files are created, older files are deleted.
-If None or 0, all checkpoint files are kept.
+If `None` or 0, all checkpoint files are kept.
 Defaults to 5 (that is, the 5 most recent checkpoint files are kept.)
 * <b>`keep_checkpoint_every_n_hours`</b>: Number of hours between each checkpoint to be saved.
 The default value of 10,000 hours effectively disables the feature.
-* <b>`log_step_count_steps`</b>: The frequency, in number of global steps, that the global step/sec and the loss will be logged during training.
+* <b>`log_step_count_steps`</b>: The frequency, in number of global steps, that the global step and the loss will be logged during training.
+Also controls the frequency that the global steps / s will be logged (and written to summary) during training.
-* <b>`train_distribute`</b>: An optional instance of
+* <b>`train_distribute`</b>: An optional instance of <a href="../../tf/distribute/Strategy"><code>tf.distribute.Strategy</code></a>.
-    <a href="../../tf/distribute/Strategy"><code>tf.contrib.distribute.DistributionStrategy</code></a>.
-If specified,
-    then Estimator will distribute the user's model during training, according to the policy specified by that strategy.
+  If specified, then Estimator will distribute the user's model during training, according to the policy specified by that strategy.
 Setting `experimental_distribute.train_distribute` is preferred.
 * <b>`device_fn`</b>: A callable invoked for every `Operation` that takes the `Operation` and returns the device string.
 If `None`, defaults to the device function returned by <a href="../../tf/train/replica_device_setter"><code>tf.train.replica_device_setter</code></a>
   with round-robin strategy.
-* <b>`protocol`</b>: An optional argument which specifies the protocol used when starting server.
-None means default to grpc.
+* <b>`protocol`</b>: An optional argument which specifies the protocol used when starting server. `None` means default to grpc.
-* <b>`eval_distribute`</b>: An optional instance of
+* <b>`eval_distribute`</b>: An optional instance of <a href="../../tf/distribute/Strategy"><code>tf.distribute.Strategy</code></a>.
-    <a href="../../tf/distribute/Strategy"><code>tf.contrib.distribute.DistributionStrategy</code></a>.
-If specified,
-    then Estimator will distribute the user's model during evaluation, according to the policy specified by that strategy.
+  If specified, then Estimator will distribute the user's model during evaluation, according to the policy specified by that strategy.
   Setting `experimental_distribute.eval_distribute` is preferred.
-* <b>`experimental_distribute`</b>: an optional
+* <b>`experimental_distribute`</b>: An optional
   <a href="../../tf/contrib/distribute/DistributeConfig"><code>tf.contrib.distribute.DistributeConfig</code></a> object specifying
   DistributionStrategy-related configuration.
-The `train_distribute` and
-    `eval_distribute` can be passed as parameters to `RunConfig` or set in `experimental_distribute` but not both.
+The `train_distribute` and `eval_distribute` can be passed as parameters to `RunConfig` or set in `experimental_distribute` but not both.
+* <b>`experimental_max_worker_delay_secs`</b>: An optional integer
+  specifying the maximum time a worker should wait before starting.
+  By default, workers are started at staggered times, with each worker being delayed by up to 60 seconds.
+This is intended to reduce the risk of divergence, which can occur when many workers simultaneously update the weights of a randomly initialized model.
+Users who warm-start their models and train them for short durations (a few minutes or less) should consider reducing this default to improve training times.

 #### Raises:

 * <b>`ValueError`</b>: If both `save_checkpoints_steps` and `save_checkpoints_secs`
 are set.

 ## Properties

 <h3 id="cluster_spec"><code>cluster_spec</code></h3>